HOW TO THROW A STRESS FREE KID’S BIRTHDAY PARTY

 7.)
 ASK FOR HELP

 As I mentioned earlier, most of the people attending the party are close family and friends and they really don’t mind helping!
 The hardest part is asking.
-If you can get past that, than you will be doing yourself a huge favor.
+If you can get past that, than you’ll be doing yourself a huge favor.

-For me, just having my mom here to help watch the girls so I could decorate and prepare on the day of made a big difference.
-Make a list ahead of time of what needs to be done (especially the day of) and see what you can delegate.
+For me, just having my mom there to help watch the girls so I could decorate and prepare on the day of made a big difference.
+Make a list ahead of time of what needs done (especially day of tasks), and see what you can delegate.

 I hope these tips help make your party less stressful!
-What tips do you have for making a kid’s party go smooth?
+Are there any tips you have for making a kid’s party go smooth?